fryjustinc/addon-nut/CONFIG_EXAMPLES.md

 4. PowerMan support requires the addon to build and run powermand
 5. Use `log_level: debug` when troubleshooting connection issues
 6. The `shutdown_host` option determines if the entire Home Assistant host shuts down on UPS low battery
+7. **Current limitation**: Due to Home Assistant schema restrictions, only one PowerMan PDU can be configured through the UI.
+For multiple PDUs, manual configuration may be needed.